 2. Keep A Journal

-This is probably the simplest way to keep ongoing documentation of your daily events, conversations, contacts and where abouts should a false claim of unwanted contact arise.
+This is probably the simplest way to keep ongoing documentation of your daily events, conversations, contacts, and whereabouts should a false claim of unwanted contact arise.
 If you are dealing with an unscrupulous “victim” who is intent on manufacturing evidence against you, the journal allows you to retrace your daily events and provide an alibi to the false accusations should they arise.
-It doesn’t have to be a detailed memoir of everything you do in a given day. it should however provide a time line of your day, where your were and the people that can place you there.
+It doesn’t have to be a detailed memoir of everything you do on a given day. it should, however, provide a timeline of your day, where you were and the people that can place you there.

-3. Notify others when the protected party attempts contact
+3. Notify others when the protected party attempts to contact

 Again, not all individuals who are protected from contact by court order will attempt to use that protection as a sword.
 There are enough examples where this happens however to warrant both caution and proactivity on the part of the defendant.
 Caution in not allowing oneself to be cajoled into violating the order and proactivity in documenting one’s compliance with the order.
 To further discuss ways to protect yourself or if you believe you are being falsely accused of violating an NCO, contact the domestic violence lawyers at Milios Defense.
 We would be glad to assist you.